truefaith7 is interested in East Asian art, world history, and cats.

 In Japan's Osaka prefecture, the red and orange maple leaves are a sight to see during the fall.
 As is the case in the rest of Japan, people go out in droves to see the beautiful fall scenery.
 However, in Osaka, locals also go out in droves to collect the leaves and turn them into a deep-fried delicacy!

 Fried maple leaves are a very popular snack in Osaka, and apparently, have been for at least a thousand years.
-The city of Minoh, located in the north part of the prefecture, is particularly famous for their fried leaves.
+The city of Minoh, located in the north part of the prefecture, is particularly famous for its fried leaves.

-The maple leaves are dipped and fried in tempura butter, which gives them their unique taste.
+The maple leaves are dipped and fried in tempura batter, which gives them their unique taste.
 The secret of Minoh's success with fried leaves really isn't much of a secret at all.
 Chefs there usually store their leaves in barrels of salt for one year, which makes their leaves particularly tasty!

 Thanks for Stopping by!